 Note: This article is not intended as a replacement for suicide counselling.
 If you or someone you know may be at risk of committing suicide, contact emergency services in your area immediately to get professional advice.
 Your local phone book will have the telephone numbers of distress lines and support agencies.

 Suicide is the second leading cause of death – following motor vehicle accidents – among teenagers and young adults.
-On average, adolescents aged 15 to 19 years have an annual suicide rate of about 1 in 10,000 people.
-Among youths 12 to 16 year of age, up to 10% of boys and 20% of girls have considered suicide.
-Gay and lesbian adolescents are more likely to attempt suicide than their heterosexual peers.
-Suicide rates are 5 to 7 times higher among First Nations and Inuit teens.
+On average, adolescents aged 10 to 19 years have an annual suicide rate of about 5 to 8 people for every 100,000 people.
+LGBTQ youth are more likely to attempt suicide than their heterosexual and cisgender peers.
+Suicide rates are higher among Indigenous teens compared to those from other backgrounds.

-The teen years are an anxious and unsettling period as boys and girls face the difficulties of transition into adulthood.
+The teen years are an anxious and unsettling period as youths face the difficulties of transition into adulthood.
 It is a period in life that is often confusing, leaving teens feeling isolated from family or peers.